MicrosoftDocs/SupportArticles-docs/support/power-platform/dataverse/email-m365-integration/server-side-synchronization/incoming-emails-unexpectedly-synchronized-have-unexpected-missing-data.md

 #### Sender resolution order

 Because an email can only have a single sender, when the sender's email address is associated with multiple Dataverse records, the system utilizes a priority order to determine the sender activity party.
-For more information about this behavior, see [Associate an email address with a row](/power-platform/admin/associate-email-address).
+For more information, see [Associate an email address with a row](/power-platform/admin/associate-email-address).

 ## Synchronized emails have unexpected owners in Dataverse